-- Support the need for the evaluation of Public Health policies as an essential part of their development - Identify the most appropriate models for evaluation in Public Health - Examine and analyze qualitative and quantitative tools and their use in Public Health evaluation - Establish the basic principles, methods of measurement and evaluation of health outcomes - Define objectives, method and scope of the evaluation of public health plans - Obtain a broad view of the design, decision, implementation and analysis phases of health policies - Apply the methodology and tools available for the evaluation of specific cases of health plans and policies - Have an objective and critical view on evaluation
+- Justify the need for Public Health policy evaluation as an essential part of its development - Identify the most appropriate models for evaluation in Public Health - Examine and analyze qualitative and quantitative tools and their use in Public Health evaluation - Establish the basic principles, methods of measurement and evaluation of health outcomes - Define objectives, method and scope of the evaluation of public health plans - Obtain a broad view of the design, decision, implementation and analysis phases of health policies - Apply the methodology and tools available for the evaluation of specific cases of health plans and policies - Have an objective and critical view on evaluation

 Module 4.
-Public Health Surveillance
+Public Health Monitoring

-- Determine the fundamental principles of health protection and prevention, including epidemiological surveillance, risk assessment, management, control and communication - Examine self-monitoring and surveillance systems through hazard analysis and identification of critical control points - Delve into the investigation systems and conduct a critical analysis of indicators, as well as records and evaluation systems - Determine the requirements in primary prevention research for chronic diseases, as well as evaluate effective strategies - Specify the terms needed to conduct research for improvement in the design, implementation, and evaluation of comprehensive health protection and prevention programs - Analyze, in detail, the interpretation of epidemiological data related to environmental health, including surveillance of diseases and environmental risk factors - Describe innovative monitoring and prevention systems in pharmacovigilance that allow for early detection of drug-related adverse events - Describe international disease surveillance systems and cooperative systems among them
+- Determine the fundamental principles of health protection and prevention, including epidemiological monitoring, and the assessment, management, control and communication of risk - Examine self-monitoring and monitoring systems through hazard analysis and identification of critical control points - Delve into research systems and carry out a critical analysis of indicators, as well as records and evaluation systems - Determine the requirements in primary prevention research for chronic diseases, as well as evaluate effective strategies - Specify the terms needed to conduct research to improve the design, implementation and evaluation of comprehensive health protection and prevention programs - Analyze, in detail, the interpretation of epidemiological data related to environmental health, including disease monitoring and environmental risk factors - Describe innovative pharmacovigilance monitoring and prevention systems that allow early detection of drug-related adverse events - Describe international disease monitoring systems and the systems of cooperation between them

 Module 5.
-Epidemiology and Prevention of Communicable and Noncommunicable Diseases
+Epidemiology and Prevention of Communicable and Non-Communicable Diseases

-- Analyze the epidemiology and risk factors of Cancer, as well as its primary and secondary prevention - Support the epidemiology of Cardiovascular Diseases and their risk - Promote the detection of rare diseases and neonatal screening programs

-- Evaluate healthy and active aging programs
+- Analyze the epidemiology and risk factors of Cancer, as well as its primary and secondary prevention - Substantiate the epidemiology of Cardiovascular Diseases and their risk - Promote the detection of rare diseases and neonatal screening programs - Evaluate healthy and active aging programs

 - Identify the main communicable diseases

 - Determine the usefulness of vaccines in the prevention of Immunopreventable Infectious

 Diseases